omyllymaki/PySimpleGraph/README.md

 Bare bones implementation of computation (directed, acyclic) graph for Python.

 User provides a graph structure (nodes) and input data for graph.
 The graph executes every node in the graph and returns output of every node as the result.
-The library supports multiple outputs.
+The library supports multiple outputs and caching of the node results.

 # Requirements